-A few weeks ago I was approached by owner, Shanna, about adding my artwork to her soon-to-be-open store.
+A few weeks ago I was approached by the owner, Shanna, about adding my artwork to her soon-to-be-open store.
 She discovered my pottery through my new Etsy shop, Sweet Celadon, and thought my products would fit with the look and feel of her shop.
 I was very flattered at her offer, and we set up our first meeting.
 She contacted me the same day I opened my shop, and I couldn’t help but feel it was meant to be.

 Shanna has a very specific vision for her store, a mix of worn wood and metal furniture, and an emphasis on local and handmade.
 Looking at the bare bones of the store, it already felt reminiscent of my favorite store, Anthropologie.
-After our meeting she mentioned my work reminded her of Anthropologie products.
-At that point I couldn’t say no, she had hooked me with our similar tastes.
-I was in, ready to start producing more work, and continue on my path to finding ways to support my need for artistic expression.
+After our meeting, she mentioned my work reminded her of Anthropologie products.
+At that point, I couldn’t say no, she had hooked me with our similar tastes.
+I was in, ready to start producing more work and continue on my path to finding ways to support my need for artistic expression.

 After committing to spending a year filling shelves at Crafted Westside, I was off on a mad rush to create.
-Leading up to opening day I spent my afternoons and evenings pumping out mugs, bowls, cups, and a pitcher or two.
-When I returned to the shop, two weeks later, with a box filled to the brim, I was surprised to walk in the door of a very put together store.
+Leading up to the opening day I spent my afternoons and evenings pumping out mugs, bowls, cups, and a pitcher or two.
+When I returned to the shop, two weeks later, with a box filled to the brim, I was surprised to walk in the door of a very put-together store.

 Quirky, eclectic, and beautiful handmade items filled shelves and table tops.
 Everything came together beautifully, and I was excited to be a part of it.

 At Crafted Westside I have a shelf in a large, metal cabinet.
-However, in addition to my shelf Shanna has also scattered my work around the store.
+However, in addition to my shelf, Shanna has also scattered my work around the store.
 I love the way the products are interspersed.
 When you walk into the shop it doesn’t look like multiple artists are feeding into one store, with work divided into booths or sections.
-Instead, everything has it’s place, as well as a communal center, creating a unified look and feel.
+Instead, everything has its place, as well as a communal center, creating a unified look and feel.

 I love seeing my work mixed in with my very talented fellow crafters.
 Our different styles and backgrounds contrast, while at the same time enhancing each others work.
 I have already pointed out a number of items to Nick I hope to open on my birthday.